 In fact, it is not only Jack Ma who is in grip of “supervision”.
 Another giant, JD.com’s “honest man” Liu Qiangdong, has been brought down in the public eye.
 Liu Qiangdong led JD.com to make two public apologies, after he quickly made a decision and began to replace the management of JD.com to avoid the painful path of Ma and Ant Group.

-JD Digital has been recognized by the central bank, which analysts say is a trump card likely to increase Liu Qiangdong’s net worth.
+JD Digital has been recognised by the central bank, which analysts say is a trump card likely to increase Liu Qiangdong’s net worth.
 After seven years of development, JD.com is also seeking to go public in the near future.
-The estimated market value could be more than US$30 billion.
+The estimated market value could be more than $30 billion.

 The business approach of other tech giants, like Jingdong, is very similar to that of Ant, and the corresponding problems in its development process may also need to be rectified.
 That result may also affect Liu Qiangdong, who was described by Netease as ‘the shareholder who doesn’t want to be seen’.